Logarithmic Prismatic Cohomology via Logarithmic THH: The log quasisyntomic site

 \begin{remark} In light of Corollary \ref{cor:perfectvanishing}, we shall typically consider perfectoid rings $R$ with trivial log structure. \end{remark}

-As pointed out in Remark \ref{rem:logperfectoid}, if $(S, Q)$ if log quasiregular semiperfectoid, there is a surjection to $S$ from a perfectoid ring of the form $R\langle Q^\flat \rangle$.
+As pointed out in Remark \ref{rem:logperfectoid}, if $(S, Q)$ is a log quasiregular semiperfectoid ring, there is a surjection to $S$ from a perfectoid ring of the form $R\langle Q^\flat \rangle$.
 Let $Q^{\flat, \rm rep} \to Q$ denote the repletion of the surjection $Q^\flat \to Q$.
 The following observation will be crucial in the sequel:

 \begin{proposition} With notation as in the previous paragraph, there is a canonical equivalence of $S$-modules after $p$-completion. \end{proposition}